 Preschool kids, ages 3 to 5 years, burst developmentally.
 Their vocabulary and language skills increase by leaps and bounds.
 Their social emotional awareness and sensitivity often surprises adults.
 As their large muscles strengthen their small muscle use becomes more refined.
 They begin to draw shapes and letters.
 They learn songs, and remember the lines of favorite stories.
+Preschool kids are born to move.

 Preschoolers thrive developmentally when they have frequent chances to move.
 Their need for activity reveals itself every day!
 They bounce, fidget, make faces, and hum songs while playing.
 They become creative magicians as they draw, excavate, dance, and help with cooking.
 Preschooler senses are continually active, even when they seem to be otherwise.
 They hear, feel and see so much!